GOOD NEWS OF GREAT JOY

-Why was the birth of Jesus good news of great joy for all mankind?
+Why was the birth of Jesus good news of great joy for all humanity?

-By the disobedience of the first man, Adam, the entire human race became a slave of sin and thus a slave of Satan.
+By the first man’s disobedience, Adam, the entire human race, became a slave of sin and thus a slave of Satan.

 We all were born spiritually blind, lost and dead in sins, being alienated from the life of God (Eph.
 2:1, 4:18).
-We all are condemned sinners on a death row, awaiting eternal death or separation from God in hell fire.
+We all are condemned sinners on death row awaiting eternal death or separation from God in hell fire.

 7 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.